SERVICE SCHEDULE AT ST. JAMES’

 Sunday - 10am - Holy Eucharist

-Masks are not required for vaccinated people.
+Masks are now required for everyone.

 Social distancing and contact tracing are still in effect.

-A NOTE FROM THE OFFICE
+A NOTE FROM THE OFFICE:

 Stay healthy and get the vaccine when you can.